menu

 Occupations and Workforce

-Long Lake is a decidedly white-collar city, with fully 85.52% of the workforce employed in white-collar jobs, well above the national average.
+Long Lake is a decidedly white-collar city, with fully 85.58% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Long Lake is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Long Lake who work in sales jobs (16.02%), management occupations (15.91%), and business and financial occupations (12.93%).
+There are especially a lot of people living in Long Lake who work in management occupations (16.80%), sales jobs (14.07%), and business and financial occupations (13.62%).

-A relatively large number of people in Long Lake telecommute to their jobs.
-Overall, about 13.27% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.42% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle